Managing your pet’s weight is incredibly important. We share advice on how to reduce your pet’s weight which can lead to a happy and healthy life.

 If your dog eats too quickly, you can try using slow feeder bowls, activity cubes or puzzle boards.
 This also creates stimulation and increases activity levels in some cases.

-An exercise routine is important to help aid weight loss.
+An exercise routine is important for managing your pet’s weight.
 For dogs, factor in daily walks and playtime.
 For cats, try and stimulate play when in the house.
 There are many games, activity sets and toys that can help increase your cat’s play/activity.

 For initial weight loss monitoring, it is advisable to weigh every 2-3 weeks to check that the current feeding amounts, and activity levels are right for your pet.
 Our clinic nurses at all our practices hold free of charge weight consultations to help you and your pet in their weight loss journey and support you along the way.